meeq/Another-World-Bytecode-Interpreter/README.md

 Another World is a platforming, shooting, puzzle-solving game from the early 1990's released on many home computer and video game console platforms.

 The project is a port of the [`Another-World-Bytecode-Interpreter`](https://github.com/fabiensanglard/Another-World-Bytecode-Interpreter) game engine to N64 using the open source [LibDragon SDK](https://github.com/DragonMinded/libdragon).
-The SDL2 system implementation has been retained, and N64 has been added as an additional CMake `SYS_IMPLEMENTATION` backend option.
+The parent project targets SDL2, but was intentionally abstracted so that alternate system implementations could be provided based on the `System` struct.
+In this fork, SDL2 support has been retained, and N64 has been added as an additional CMake `SYS_IMPLEMENTATION` backend option.

 This port is still unfinished and experimental with known bugs.
 Contributions are welcome.